Microsoft Azure

 Finally, Microsoft Azure gives you all this flexibility of scale on demand—even within minutes.
 If you need another server, simply create and configure one within Azure, without purchasing, installing, and setting up a physical machine.

-Partner With Stoneridge Services for Azure Implementation
+Partner With Stoneridge Software for Azure Implementation

 You can read more about our Azure support services here.